SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

 )
 ```

+#### Phrase 2

+This phrase aims to find research about the use of unsafe drinking water, i.e. drinking water from unimproved water sources or contaminated drinking water.
+Definitions for unimproved water sources and biological or chemical contaminants of drinking water were found from the indicator metadata 6.1.1. https://unstats.un.org/sdgs/metadata/files/Metadata-06-01-01.pdf (“UNstats2025”)

+The elements of the phrase are *unsafe/unprotected/contaminated/unimproved sources + drinking water*

 ### Target 6.2

 > **6.2 By 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations**